Zum Hauptinhalt springen

 Warum diese Einstellungen?

-• images: { unoptimized: true } — Deaktiviert die Next.js Bildoptimierung (erfordert einen Server)
+• images: { unoptimized: true } — Deaktiviert die Next.js-Bildoptimierung (erfordert einen Server)

-Aktualisieren Sie Ihr package.json mit mobilen Entwicklungs-Skripten:
+Aktualisieren Sie Ihre package.json mit mobilen Entwicklungs-Skripten:

 {